Daily Thanksgiving (Daily Living – Part 3) Scott Pauley

 • Thanks brings you near to God.
 Remember, He inhabits the praises of His people!
 “Enter into his gates with thanksgiving and into his courts with praise” (Psalm 100:4).

 • Thanks makes you happy in your own soul.
-Grumbling and gratitude don’t live at the same address.
+Grumbling and gratitude do not live at the same address.
 Dr. Bob Jones, Sr. said, “When gratitude dies on the altar of a man’s heart, he is well-nigh gone.”

 • Thanks keeps your heart right toward others.
 Gratitude changes your attitude about everything and everyone else.

 I don’t know about you, but I need to be near to God daily.
-I need my soul made happy daily.
-I need a right attitude toward others daily.
-And daily thanksgiving makes all of that possible!
+I need my soul made happy daily, and I need a right attitude toward others daily.
+And Daily Thanksgiving makes all of that possible!

 So will I sing praise unto thy name for ever, that I may daily perform my vows” (Psalm 61:8).